 Check that the fan blades are clean, and the fan secure to the fan motor shaft.

-F. Check the spout switch.
+- F. Check the spout switch.
 It opens from excess pressure of ice inside the ice chute: this should only happen when the machine does not shut off when the ice storage bin is full.
-This switch will reset when the ice melts, but the machine will not resart until the reset switch on the circuit board is pressed, if the spout switch is closed, check G.

-G. Check the water level in the reservoir.
-The machine will not run if there is not enough water in the reservoir.

-1. Restore/adjust water level.
+If the spout switch is closed, check G. - G. Check the water level in the reservoir.
+The machine will not run if there is not enough water in the reservoir. - 1.
+Restore/adjust water level.
 See the next step.